ABOUT

 People engaging in craft activities around a table

 CAWRI's aim is to develop new frameworks and methods to better understand the link between creativity and wellbeing.
 CAWRI has initiated and funded a range of research projects examining the link between creativity and wellbeing in a variety of contexts.
-These projects are exploring how creative activities can:
+Priority research areas include:

 Our blog and podcast provide a platform for researchers in our network as well as others working in our theme area to connect with and communicate their research to a wider audience.